Dart-Code/Dart-Code/README.md

 - `dart.allowAnalytics`: Note: We only send a few very basic events and the platform and extension/Dart version numbers :-)
 - `dart.checkForSdkUpdates`: Whether to check you are using the latest version of the Dart SDK at startup.
 Defaults to `true`.
+- `dart.debugSdkLibraries`: Whether SDK libraries should be marked as debuggable.
+Defaults to `false`.
+- `dart.debugExternalLibraries`: Whether libraries should be marked as debuggable.
+Defaults to `false`.
 - `dart.insertArgumentPlaceholders`: Whether to insert argument placeholders during code completions.
 Defaults to `true`.
 - `dart.lineLength`: The maximum length of a line of code.
 This is used by the document formatter.
 Defaults to `80`.
 - `dart.runPubGetOnPubspecChanges`: Whether to automatically run `pub get` whenever pubspec.yaml is saved.
 Defaults to `true`.